 Like a chat between friends, the SMS was set up to automatically reply with further advice, other collegiate stories, and links to on-campus resources that students could access.
 According to nursing student, Karessa Kuczma, it helped her to balance coursework and deadlines with actual work, and also served to remind her to action easily forgotten tasks, like making time to see her course advisor.
 The initiative was so successful that the use of SMS nudges was expanded to serve over 10,000 students at other campuses afterward.

 IN ACTION: Whether you’re a secondary/high school teacher looking to advise students on how to get into their dream school, or a tertiary provider looking to increase enrolments after a significant drop, the key here is support.
 Students are more anxious than ever about the future due to COVID-19.
 They need assurance, guidance, and the ‘nudge’ to keep going.

 If you’re an educator, break down the process for admissions into easy, achievable tasks that students can do in 5-10 minutes.
 Send them links to resources with a shortened URL.
 Use Calendly (or similar calendar automations) to help them set up a virtual time with a course adviser via SMS.

-If you’re a university, follow in JFF’s footsteps: build web flows that allow for personal and contextualised SMS communications; identify the issues that are most concerning for the student; help them navigate the roadblocks in the way — whether it’s seeking aid or advice, or which courses allow the most flexibility if circumstances change again.
-Offence, not defence, is best here.
+If you’re a university, follow in JFF’s footsteps: build web flows that allow for personal and contextualized SMS communications; identify the issues that are most concerning for the student; help them navigate the roadblocks in the way — whether it’s seeking aid or advice, or which courses allow the most flexibility if circumstances change again.
+Offense, not defense, is best here.
 Get ahead of dropping enrolments by deeply understanding COVID-19 related student concerns and issues

 4. Boosting a remote learning experience altogether